elunna/nerfhack-changelog/README.md

 * Altars on the Astral Plane will never be destroyed.
 Note that they can still become cracked but are safe from destruction.
 * Altars also sometimes generate cracked.
 1 in 4 altars will generate pre-cracked (doesn't apply for temples or pre-mapped altars).
 * Altars are always cracked after level 15.
 * Converting an altar will also frequently crack it.
 This occurs 1 in 13 times the altar is converted or 1/3rd of the time hostile minions are summoned.

 The original altar nerf came from SpliceHack, where altars had a 50% chance of being destroyed after 2 artifact gifts had been bestowed.

 A new conduct was added to the #conduct menu so that players can track how many altars have been destroyed in their current game.
-Altar cracking is livelogged on game servers for the general publics entertainment.
+Altar cracking is livelogged on game servers for the entertainment value.

 #### #offer GIFT ODDS

 * The odds have been adjusted in favor of the player, especially after 2 gifts have been granted.

 | Gifts Granted | Old odds | New odds |